-Infrastructure and
+Infrastructure and Public Facilities

-vation techniques

-water management

-other improvements

-quality protection
+The infrastructure and public facilities goal for the plan area is: Continue to increase the competitiveness of the URP through the maintenance of and improvements to existing systems that conceptually can support a more sustainable development pattern.
 These policies include:

-spaces

-opportunities

-The infrastructure and public facili-

-ties goal for the plan area is: Continue

-to increase the competitiveness of the

-URP through the maintenance of and

-improvements to existing systems that

-conceptually can support a more sustain-

-Encourage the use of water conser-

-Take a regional approach to storm

-simultaneously with road diets and

-Encourage the use of Low Impact

-Bury and relocate of utilities to the

-planting strip or back of sidewalk

-should be sought where right-of-

-Create a large, central park along

-Create a connected system of open

-Create active and passive recreation

-Encourage a pedestrian bridge con-

-nection as a safe greenway crossing

-existing right-of-way allows it.

-the Mallard Creek Greenway

-Promote active use of parks

-over WT Harris Boulevard

-way is being acquired or where the

-Development to facilitate water

-Upgrade storm water facilities

-Public Facilities

-Support a green street program that pro- Preserve the existing tree canopy to the motes the quality of the natural environ- maximum extent possible. ment.
+- Encourage the use of water conservation techniques - Take a regional approach to storm water management - Upgrade storm water facilities simultaneously with road diets and other improvements - Encourage the use of Low Impact Development to facilitate water quality protection - Bury and relocate of utilities to the planting strip or back of sidewalk should be sought where right-ofway is being acquired or where the existing right-of-way allows it. - Create a large, central park along the Mallard Creek Greenway - Create a connected system of open - Create active and passive recreation opportunities - Promote active use of parks - Encourage a pedestrian bridge connection as a safe greenway crossing over WT Harris Boulevard